Ptolemy II Philadelphus: Relations with the western Mediterranean

 Ptolemy II and King Hiero II of Syracuse are regularly referred to as having enjoyed particularly close relations.
 There is substantial evidence for the exchange of goods and ideas between Syracuse and Alexandria.
 Hiero seems to have modelled various aspects of his royal self-representation and perhaps his tax system, the Lex Hieronica on Ptolemaic models.
 Two of the luminaries of Ptolemy II's court, the poet Theocritus and the mathematician and engineer Archimedes came from and eventually returned to Syracuse.
-Numismatic evidence seems to indicate that Ptolemy II funded Hiero II's original rise to power – a series of Ptolemaic bronze coins known as the 'Galatian shield without Sigma' minted between 271 and 265 BC, have been shown to have been minted in Sicily itself, on the basis of their style, flan shape, die axes, weight and find spots.
-The first set seem to have been minted by a Ptolemaic mint, perhaps left there in 276 BC after Pyrrhus of Epirus' withdrawal from Sicily.
+Numismatic evidence seems to indicate that Ptolemy II funded Hiero II's original rise to power—a series of Ptolemaic bronze coins known as the 'Galatian shield without Sigma' minted between 271 and 265 BC, have been shown to have been minted in Sicily itself, on the basis of their style, flan shape, die axes, weight and find spots.
+The first set seems to have been minted by a Ptolemaic mint, perhaps left there in 276 BC after Pyrrhus of Epirus' withdrawal from Sicily.
 They are succeeded by a series that seems to have been minted by the regular Syracusan mint, perhaps on the outbreak of the First Punic War in 265 BC.

 Ptolemy II cultivated good relations with Carthage, in contrast to his father, who seems to have gone to war with them at least once.
 One reason for this may have been the desire to outflank Magas of Cyrene, who shared a border with the Carthaginian empire at the Altars of Philaeni.
 Ptolemy was also the first Egyptian ruler to enter into formal relations with the Roman Republic.
-An embassy from Ptolemy visited the city of Rome in 273 BC and established a relationship of friendship (Latin: amicitia).
+An embassy from Ptolemy visited the city of Rome in 273 BC and established a relationship of friendship (amicitia, lit. 'liaison' or 'league of friendship').
 These two friendships were tested in 264 BC, when the First Punic War broke out between Carthage and Rome, but Ptolemy II remained studiously neutral in the conflict, refusing a direct Carthaginian request for financial assistance.